What specialized IT information can I include in my grant proposal?Share & Print

 Wayne State Grid

-WSU's Grid utilizes Linux as the operating system, and is currently installed with OpenHPC and CentOS.
-These resources are managed by Altair's PBS Professional job scheduler which allows researchers to access different networks and architectures using a standard and simple command set.
+WSU's Grid utilizes Linux as the operating system and is currently installed with OpenHPC and CentOS.
+These resources are managed by SchedMD 's Slurm job scheduler, which allows researchers to access different networks and architectures using a standard and simple command set.
 This software suite provides a suitable framework for developing and deploying Grid based applications and performing Grid based research at WSU.
 WSU also maintains software agreements and site license contracts with many vendors and actively uses these agreements to provide software at a reduced cost to research groups on campus.

 The WSU Grid implements two NFS attached parallel storage systems to house critical research data in a secure, scalable system that can grow to meet the demands of the Grid.
 The current configuration consists of two Panasas ActiveStor systems with around 3PB of highly redundant usable storage.
 The Panasas represents the latest in technology with a possible 10Gb/s throughput per chassis, object RAID assigned per file with fast reconstruction times, and a per chassis battery backup system.
 All critical research data on the Grid is backed up live to an archival disk array.